JohnFZoeller/Fantasy-Football-Draft-Unix/README.md

 # Personal---FantasyFootballDrafter

 Notes: Obviously a bst isn't a good idea for this project since player rankings are pretty much everything in fantasy football.
-However, since I already have a bst implementation from an earlier class, I'll work with it until the very end when I will switch to a 2-3 tree.
+However, since I already have a bst implementation from an earlier class, I'll work with it until the very end when I will switch to a b+ tree.

 Notes(9/8): Switching out the bst for a vector so that I can write the autopick function for the computer.
 Going to have to implement the b+ tree completely from scratch and ive never done it before- so my plan is to get all the functionality down and then switch to the b+ tree.

+Notes(9/9): Semi-working version available, but without b+ tree yet.
+Just started that implementation.

 The goal here is going to be to make a fantasy football draft machine that runs on the command line.
 This is going to be really similar to other fantasy football draft machines such as ESPN's or YAHOO's.